HEEM86/CodingQuiz/README.md

 This assignment was very challenging, I did the best I could.
 To be honest, I would say I was very confused going into this project, which resulted in a lack of confidence to find the solutions I needed.

-I gave it my best shot, I did plan things out the best I could.
+I did plan things out the best I could.
 I created a outline of the project with the questions and some psuedo code outline.